sumeetpalsingh/sumeetpalsingh.github.io/_pages/vacancies.md

 #### PhD

-We are offering a PhD position starting 01 October, 2019.
+We are offering a PhD position starting 01 November, 2019.

 Download [the advertisement for fully funded PhD position][1]